 I’ve spray-painted hour clock hands on my wheel hubs easily to keep a useful check on transmission wind-up.
 This practice was never official, but sometimes you’ll see photos of a Ferret in service with a line painted across the diameter of the wheel hub.
-If the wheels on each side gets really bad and the lines are not parallel, I’ll jack up the wheels on each side to relieve wind-up tension (ensure the other side is chocked!).
-The first sign of a loose wheel is usually a wet tyre on the inner side-wall from EP-90 seeping out of the hub/’wet axle’
+If the wheels on each side gets really bad and the lines are not parallel, I’ll jack up both wheels on each side, one side after the other, to relieve wind-up tension (ensure the other side is chocked!).
+The first sign of a loose wheel is usually a wet tyre on the inner side-wall from EP-90 seeping out of the hub/’wet axle’.

 Another cause of wind-up hard learned: pay attention to tyre pressures!
 I had an inner tube that had not only deflated but had wound onto the wheel hub within the tyre.
 Normally the inner tube valve sticks out from the tyre by about 2 inches, or so (see here).
 In this case, the valve had disappeared inside the slot in the wheel.
 The only way air could be pumped in was to remove the wheel and pump from the inside face.
 Time for a new inner tube.
 I use Sutton Courtenay Tyres – they are local and first-class.
 The reason the front wheel became loose was the tyres on each side are linked and because the tyre diameters differed (the handbook recommends no more than a 2″ difference in diameter).
 The front wheel stations are usually more susceptible to wind-up, and in the case the rear deflated tyre dragged on the front one, causing loosening from wind-up.
 The handbook states 30 psi at the front, and 36 psi for the rear tyres.
 The Daimler Ferret Owners’ Club recommends 5 psi over these values: 35 front/41 rear – but watch for sidewall cracks on these old tyres.
 Hard inflated, the wheel is then much more likely to skip over the road surface and unwind.